 - establish OWW as a nationally recognised annual event during which organisations hold local events on global issues which involve adults, families and children;

-- take a new direction in developing partnerships between OWW and other national organisations to:
+- build on developing cooperation between OWW and other national organisations to:

-- encourage all our local supporters to work together to use One World Week as an opportunity to deepen understanding of global issues in order to take approriate action;
+- encourage all our local supporters to work together to use One World Week as an opportunity to deepen understanding of global issues in order to take appropriate action;

 - use the OWW website to draw attention throughout the year to partners' campaigns that relate to the OWW theme;